Q & A: What is Rock Bottom?

 Q: What kind of support is available for families and loved ones of individuals who are hovering over or hitting rock bottom?

 A: Addiction is a family disease, so when one person in a family is struggling, the rest of the family struggles, too, especially when a loved one is at rock bottom.
-Loved ones and family members can do things such as attend Al-Anon meetings and other related support groups as well as participate in regular therapy sessions.
-Engaging in self-care is also critical at this time in maintaining sanity and inner peace.
+Loved ones and family members can do things such as attend Al-Anon meetings and other related support groups and participate in regular therapy sessions.
+Engaging in self-care is also critical in maintaining sanity and inner peace.

 Get Help Now

-The disease of addiction is one that can be difficult to manage, even when in recovery.
-At JourneyPure Lexington, we can help you develop a strong foundation for your recovery so that you can continue to achieve success along the way.
+The disease of addiction can be challenging to manage, even in recovery.
+At our Lexington Drug & Alcohol Treatment Program, we can help you develop a strong foundation for your recovery so that you can continue to achieve success along the way.